Are Those Things Real? Breast Implant Sizing 101

 Yes, It's Your Body—But Trust Your Doctor

 The first potential misstep is having the patient choose their own implant size, rather than be guided by a professional.
 Just like most women are wearing the wrong size bra, most women would choose the wrong size implant.
 Take-home implant kits are wonderful for practicing with your new size, but it should not be a free-for-all.
-If you take a random implant off the shelf, the chance that it’s the right one for you is very slim.
+If you take a random implant off the shelf, the chance that it's the right one for you is very slim.
 Your breast augmentation consultation should be a fitting, where the surgeon assesses your breast width, tissue quality, elasticity, and amount of breast tissue, to figure out what size and shape would work best.
 By the end of your consultation, you should understand why you have a specific size, and what that size is.
-Depending on your height and frame, this may be very different than you originally thought.
+Depending on your height and frame, your natural looking breast implants may have a very different size than the one you originally thought.

 Bigger Isn't Always Better

-Many surgeons worry that they’re choosing an implant that’s too small.
+Many surgeons worry that they're choosing an implant that's too small.
 They don’t want to spend the first postoperative visit with their patient staring in the mirror saying, “I should have gone bigger.”
 The problem with an oversized implant is that it needs somewhere to go.
 It will either spill into middle, creating a uni-boob effect, or pour into the armpit area.
 This is what happens when the width of the implant is too big for the breast.
 In cases where the width is right but the patient demands more volume than she can handle, the only other option is to make the implant more projecting, or taller.
 This is how you get the torpedo effect, which is definitely not the natural look.
-Your size is your size, and the right surgeon will know how to determine that within a small range of options.
+When it comes to natural looking breast implants, your size is your size, and the right surgeon will know how to determine that within a small range of options.

 The Ideal Implant Pocket